seVladimirs/dotfiles/README.md

 ## install

-Symlink the appropriate files in `.dotfiles` to your home directory, by running this:
+Copy or symlink the appropriate files in `.dotfiles` to your home directory, by running this:

 ```sh
 git clone https://github.com/seVladimirs/dotfiles